Beyoojn/Beyoojn/README.md

 # Hi there, I'm Hanif 👋
-This is the place when I'm get bored with electrical stuff and make something fun<br>
+This is the place where I get bored with electrical stuff ⚡ and make something fun 🎉.<br>
-When I'm not coding, I'm probably figuring out how to optimize everything—except my coffee intake<br>
+When I'm not coding, I'm probably figuring out how to optimize everything—except my coffee intake.<br><br>

-Working on some Data Science and Electrical Engineering Project<br>
+📌 I'm currently working on something cool:
-Learning full stack and Autocad Rightnow<br>
+* 🤖 Learning Machine Learning and AutoCAD
+* 💬 Ask me about anything—I'm always happy to share!
+* 🌟 Fun fact: High voltage may power cities, but coffee powers me!"**

 # 💻 Tech Stack: